dell/ansible-powerflex/docs/modules/replication_consistency_group.rst

   pause (optional, bool, None)
     Pause or resume the RCG.

+    This parameter is deprecated.
+Use rcg_state instead.

+  rcg_state (optional, str, None)
+    Specify an action for RCG.

+    Failover the RCG.

+    Reverse the RCG.

+    Restore the RCG.

+    Switchover the RCG.

+    Pause or resume the RCG.

+    Freeze or unfreeze the RCG.

+    Synchronize the RCG.

+  force (optional, bool, None)
+    Force switchover the RCG.

   freeze (optional, bool, None)
     Freeze or unfreeze the RCG.

+    This parameter is deprecated.
+Use rcg_state instead.

   pause_mode (optional, str, None)
     Pause mode.

-    It is required if pause is set as True.
+    It is required if pause is set as true.

   target_volume_access_mode (optional, str, None)